-According to preliminary data by Dataforce, the Peugeot 208 (+1.2%) ends 14 consecutive years of VW Golf domination and takes charge of the European charts for the first time in the nameplate’s history.
+The Peugeot 208 (+4.8%) ends 14 consecutive years of VW Golf domination and takes charge of the European charts for the first time in the nameplate’s history.
 The 208 led the monthly charts in April, May, June and October.
-The Dacia Sandero (-2.7%) also steps up one spot to a best-ever 2nd place and topped the monthly charts in January.
-The VW T-Roc (-6.4%) also breaks its ranking record at #3, up 3 spots on 2021.
+The Dacia Sandero (+1.4%) also steps up one spot to a best-ever 2nd place and topped the monthly charts in January.
+The VW T-Roc (-3.2%) also breaks its ranking record at #3, up 3 spots on 2021.
 It was #1 in July and August, the first time this happened for the nameplate.
-Leader since 2008 without interruption, the VW Golf (-16.9%) endures the biggest fall in the Top 10 and drops three spots to #4, it still ranked #1 in February.
-The Fiat 500 (+4.5%) is up five ranks to a record 5th place and the Toyota Yaris (-9.4%) is up one to an all-time high #6.
-Notice also the Hyundai Tucson (-5.2%) up five spots to #9 and the Dacia Duster (-5.8%) up six to #10.
-The Tesla Model Y (+415.7%) is up to #13 for the year and remarkably topped the charts in September, November and December.
-Finally the Tesla Model 3 (-36.3%) is down to #33 but was #1 in March.
+Leader since 2008 without interruption, the VW Golf (-13.9%) endures the biggest fall in the Top 10 and drops three spots to #4, it still ranked #1 in February.
+The Toyota Yaris (-4.2%) is up two spots to an all-time high #5 and the Fiat 500 (+6%) is up four to a record 6th place.
+Notice also the Hyundai Tucson (+0.5%) up six spots to #8 and the Dacia Duster (+1.4%) also up six to #10.
+The Tesla Model Y (+423.5%) is up to #14 for the year and remarkably topped the charts in September, November and December.
+Finally the Tesla Model 3 (-35.3%) is down to #33 but was #1 in March and #2 in December.